DOAGenesys/DigitalBotConnector_v2_OpenAIResponsesAPI/README.md

 ### Key Features

-- **Stateless Conversation Management**: Leverages OpenAI's `previous_response_id` mapped to Genesys's `botSessionId` to maintain conversation context without storing chat history.
+- **Stateless Conversation Management**: Leverages OpenAI's `previous_response_id` mapped to Genesys's `botSessionId` to maintain conversation context without having to pass the whole conversation in every request to OpenAI.

 - **Dynamic Configuration**: Uses Genesys Session Variables to control OpenAI parameters like model and temperature on a per-flow basis.